SRV

 Effect pedals

 Boost and overdrive pedals will give you the more saturated SRV tones, particularly used to boost the guitar solos.
-The best suited pedals are those with good transparancy and little color.
+The best suited pedals are those with good transparency and little color.
 You still need to hear the Stratocaster and the Fender amp.
 The purpose of the pedal is to make the amp break up even more and increase the mids and highs.
 Stevie used mostly Ibanez Tubescreamer TS808, but you will be able to get his tone with many other pedals too.
 What is important is to match the effect pedal with your guitar and amp.
 A 2x, 3x or 4×10″ amp with a scooped tone deserve a pedal with strong mids, i.e. a Tubescreamer.
 Amps with 1×15″ or 1×12″ amp will make a good pair with pedals with significant highs and lows, i.e. a BOSS OD3.
 You need to experiment with your rig.
 It’s all about compensation between different components and to achieve a balanced tone.
 Too much of the same sonic character in series of components is not a good thing.
 Also remember that most amps handle pedals best when they are slightly cranked.
 An amp who is breaking up will smooth out the pedal distortion and you get a good mix of pedal distortion, power amp distortion and just a little preamp distortion.

 Which SRV tone